dumitrulaurentiu64/AccessCodingChallenge/README.md

 You can download the .NET 8 SDK from the official .NET Download page.

+Steps to Build and Run:

-In order to run and test the application the user needs to be inside HotelManagerChallenge directory.
+1. Navigate to the HotelManagerChallenge directory.
-There the user can build and run the application through the following commands
+2. Use the following commands to build and run the program:

           dotnet build
           dotnet run --hotels hotels.json --bookings bookings.json

 # Using the app